EduardoBigolin/simple_redis/README.md

+# Simple Redis
-# This is a simple redis make with golang
+This is a simple redis make with golang
 # TODO

 - [x] 1.
 Create a TCP server